 Does apple cider vinegar help you lose weight

 One small study showed that drinking ACV diluted in water resulted in about a kilogram of weight loss in overweight people, but only in the short term.
 Another study found that vinegar suppressed appetite, but this was mainly due to study participants feeling nauseated after drinking vinegar solution.
 In these studies, different vinegars (not just ACV) were used.

 It seems that as with most other quick-fix weight loss ideas, vinegar is not the easy answer.
 Diet and exercise are still the most effective and well-studied ways to reach a healthy weight and keep the weight off.

 Unproven health benefits

-While apple cider vinegar is widely used for many ailments and conditions, most of its effects have so far not been scientifically proven.
+While it is widely used for many ailments and conditions, most of its effects have so far not been scientifically proven.
 It has not been shown to prevent cancer or heart disease or reduce high blood pressure.
 It does not whiten teeth and has not been shown to be effective against dandruff, leg cramps, acne or head lice.
 Taking apple cider vinegar does not change or ‘balance’ the pH of your body (which is very strictly controlled by your body when you are healthy).